Drazen Orchards traces its history to the early 1800's, when it began as a farm, orchard, and a wood mill.

 Out of care and concern for his many neighbors, who live in homes now surrounding the Orchard, Gordon became an early adapter of Integrated Pest Management (IPM) which helps to grow our fruit with the most natural means possible.

-In addition to peaches, plums, and pears, we grow many apple varieties including Cortland, Macoun, Honeycrisp, Gala, Jonagold and Zestar.
+In addition to peaches, plums, pears, blueberries, and quince we grow many apple varieties including Cortland, Macoun, Honeycrisp, Gala, Jonagold and Zestar.
 Our farm stand features our own fruit as well as products from local farms and of course pick-your-own.
 We hope you love our apples, peaches, pears, and plums as much as we love growing them for you.